Stacy London: Career

 From 2009 to 2010, London was a spokesperson for Pantene, Woolite, Dr. Scholl's, and Riders by Lee.
 In addition to her hosting duties and endorsements, London and business partner Cindy McLaughlin co-founded Style for Hire—an online service that matches people with personal stylists that live in their area.
 The goal of the online agency is to bring personal styling services to average income people.
 Style for Hire was launched as a pilot on September 13, 2010, in Washington, D.C., to test the idea.
 The agency launched in its entirety on April 16, 2012.
 As of that date, there are 135 stylists in 24 cities.
 London is also the creative director for Westfield Style and the editor-in-chief of Westfield STYLE magazine.
 Westfield's Style Lounges are staffed by professional stylists from Style for Hire who provide free on-demand fashion consultations.
 There are three Style Lounges located at Westfield Garden State Plaza in New Jersey, Westfield Montgomery in Maryland, and Westfield Trumbull in Connecticut.

 London was the executive producer of Big Brooklyn Style, a reality show about customer experiences at Lee Lee's Valise boutique in New York.
 The show premiered May 29, 2012 on TLC.
 In February 2013, she became an editor-at-large of Shape magazine.
-In her role, she will write a fashion column for the magazine every month.
+In her role, she was to write a fashion column for the magazine every month.
 In March 2013, TLC announced that What Not to Wear would air its final season starting in July.
 London said of the experience "This show changed me and the trajectory of my life...
 I hope we touched [our contributors] as much as they touched me.
 I hope we touched our viewers."
 In January 2015, TLC announced that London would host Love, Lust, or Run, a show similar to her previous work, What Not to Wear.
 She was an official contributor on Season 19 of The View from 2015 to 2016.